Home

 (Definitions and Examples R - X) (A - F) (G - P)

-Recursive {self-referential} SF is comprised of stories that include direct references to the SF genre, and/or SF authors.
+Recursive SF is comprised of stories that include direct references to the SF genre, and/or SF authors.
 A mind-bending example is the novel Venus on the Half Shell, "written" by Kilgore Trout, a pseudonym of Philip Jose Farmer.
 Trout is actually a fictional SF writer created by author Kurt Vonnegut.
-In the book, the protagonist makes frequent mention of his own favorite writer, a galactically-famous SF author.
-(The first edition does not mention Farmer at all!)
-Another example is the Star Trek: DS9 episode "Far Beyond the Stars," in which Sisko is shown as a 1940s SF author.
+The protagonist makes frequent mention of his own favorite writer, a galactically-famous SF author.
+(Venus's first edition does not mention Farmer at all!)
+Another example is HG Stratmann's short story "Wilderness Were Paradise Enow," which mentions plenty of SF-genre trivia.

 Retro-futurism is a subgenre that celebrates the 'pulp' SF stories of the past.
 Most of these depictions are in comic books, and revive the garish cover art and 'fifties' style of the past.

 Robot SF tales are self-explanatory.
-In a sense, the concept of robots predates SF itself, and the two visions have developed in parallel.
-Isaac Asimov's many "Robot" stories are a preeminent example.
-One of the earliest such novels is Adam Link, by Eando Binder.
+In a sense, the concept of robots predates SF itself.
+The ancient Greeks told of the smith Hephaestus and his bronze guardian Talos, and the Chinese of Yan Shi's clever artificial man.
+Isaac Asimov's many "Robot" stories are a preeminent modern example.
+One of the earliest novels is Adam Link, by Eando Binder.

 Science Tales are intended for children.
 They depict common futuristic activities such as space travel, but without so much scientific rigor.
 A famous literary example is the book The Little Prince by Antoine de Saint-Exupery.
 Some of the "TinTin" graphic novels, by Herge, fit this category.